SteveMarshall/stevemarshall.github.io/cv.md

-technology, **set technical direction for suppliers** to ensure they delivered systems the way we required, and **updated departmental guidance and standards** to follow modern practices. **Improved infrastructure and operations processes and tools** for all of MOJ.
+technology, **set technical direction for suppliers** to ensure they delivered systems the way we required, and **updated departmental guidance and standards** to follow modern practices. **Improved infrastructure and operations processes and tools** for MOJ.

-Led development of [Send money to someone in prison](https://www.gov.uk/send-prisoner-money) service from inception to [public beta](https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works), and integration of [Visit someone in prison](https://www.gov.uk/prison-visits) service with legacy prison
+Led development of [Send money to someone in prison](https://www.gov.uk/send-prisoner-money) service through to [public beta](https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works), and integration of [Visit someone in prison](https://www.gov.uk/prison-visits) service with legacy prison